 For more information, contact the Residence Department.

-A student who wishes to withdraw from residence MUST check out officially through the Centre for Housing & Residence Life and sign the appropriate forms.
+A student who wishes to withdraw from residence MUST check out officially through the Housing & Residence and sign the appropriate forms.

 Students must show a “Change of Registration Form” from the Registrars Office to confirm that they have completely withdrawn academically.
 Failure to follow this procedure will result in the student being charged, where applicable, the appropriate room and board fee until the date that the withdrawal form, keys and linen are returned to the Residence Department.
 Students may be refunded a portion of their residence fees (room only, meal plan refunds must be discussed with Aramark) providing that they do not owe the University any money for tuition, student fees etc.